-- Riding from east to west through the Sector Plan area can only occur on River Road or Massachusetts Avenue, which are both classified as an LTS 4 (high stress route), making east-west travel difficult. - The CCT is a great north-south bicycle facility, which shows up as LTS 1 (lowest stress route). - There are no low-stress (LTS 1) connections to - There is a lack of local bicycle routes in the Sector
+- Riding from east to west through the Sector Plan area can only occur on River Road or Massachusetts Avenue, which are both classified as an LTS 4 (high stress route), making east-west travel difficult. - The CCT is a great north-south bicycle facility, which shows up as LTS 1 (lowest stress route). - There are no low-stress (LTS 1) connections to the CCT. - There is a lack of local bicycle routes in the Sector Plan area.

-Figure B.7: Level of Traffic Stress WHAT IS LEVEL OF TRAFFIC STRESS?
-STRESS LEVEL 1 LEVEL 2 STRESS LEVEL 3 Moderate stress, suitable for 10 percent of the population Equivalent to bicycling on four-lane roads with bike lanes STRESS LEVEL 4 High stress, suitable for 1 percent of the population Equivalent to bicycling in traffic on 40+ mph roads
+WHAT IS LEVEL OF TRAFFIC STRESS?
+STRESS LEVEL 1 STRESS LEVEL 2 STRESS LEVEL 3 Moderate stress, suitable for 10 percent of the population Equivalent to bicycling on four-lane roads with bike lanes STRESS LEVEL 4 High stress, suitable for 1 percent of the population Equivalent to bicycling in traffic on 40+ mph roads MASTER PLAN